crelte/crelte/docs/guide/02-core/01-routing.md

 # Routing

+Routing in Crelte is driven by Craft CMS.
+Instead of defining routes manually in the frontend, Crelte uses Craft’s site, section, and entry configuration to determine which content and template should be rendered for a given request.

+## Routing flow

-Routing in Crelte is split into two parts.
+Routing happens in three steps:

+1. **Site and entry resolution**
-First crelte determines which [site](https://craftcms.com/docs/5.x/system/sites.html) the request belongs to.
-The uri is then submitted to craft via the `entry.graphql` where craft will determine the correct entry and language.
+   When a request comes in, Crelte determines which Craft site the URL belongs to.
+The remaining URI is then submitted to Craft via GraphQL, where Craft resolves the correct entry and language based on its routing and localization rules.

-Based on the `sectionHandle` and `typeHandle` a template get's selected which get's passed to the `App.svelte` which will then render it.
+2. **Template resolution**
+   Once an entry is resolved, Crelte selects a Svelte template based on the entry’s section and entry type.
+This mapping follows a simple naming convention and allows templates to directly reflect Craft’s content structure.

+3. **Rendering**
+   The resolved entry, template, and loaded data are passed to the application root and rendered using server-side rendering with client-side hydration.

+## Template resolution

+Templates live in the `svelte/src/templates` directory.
+Crelte resolves templates using the following naming rules:

+- `<section-handle>-<entry-type>.svelte`
+- `<section-handle>.svelte` (if the section has only one entry type)

+Examples:

+- `blog-post.svelte` → section `blog`, entry type `post`
+- `blog.svelte` → section `blog` with a single entry type

+If no matching template is found, an error is thrown during rendering.

+### Error templates

+- `error-404.svelte` is rendered when no entry can be resolved for a request.
+- `Error.svelte` is rendered when an error occurs during routing or rendering, or when Craft is in maintenance mode.

-## Basic App.svelte
+## App.svelte

+The `App.svelte` component is responsible for rendering the resolved template.
+It receives routing information and dynamically loads the appropriate Svelte component.

 ```svelte
 <script module>